 Good god, are elves the most we can hope for in white culture?

 We're in town now, passing lawn signs.
 Vote for [white face].
 In our white culture, I notice everyone's a fighter.
 Battleground states, mavericks, brawler.
 We don't feel represented by healers in our culture.

 But can you fight climate change?
 Fight the earth, if you are earth?

 A friend texts me.
 Is Lake Tahoe your coronavirus workaround?

 It is so easy to try to escape.
 That's part of my white culture, too.
 We fled other continents and islands to live the life we dreamt was ours on this land--never mind the people already living here.
 West, west, all the way to the Golden Gate.
 Manifest Destiny.
 But when even that wasn't enough land, when we needed to consume more, we escaped to the suburbs, from trains into cars, deeper suburbs.
 The American Dream.
 Walled off nature.
 Today, vacation homes during a plague.
-Dreams of moving to Mars when things go to hell here on Earth.
+Dreams of moving to Mars.
 We plant and grow property value.

 Are we the virus?

-How deep do we need to go to begin healing that original cleaving, and everything that's followed?
-To stop spreading death?
+How deep do we need to go to begin healing that original cleaving?

 All ideas exist in our body and in the land.
 All futures exist in the body and in the land, even if we try to escape them.
 We will still exist in what we destroy.

-A week earlier, I slowly submerge into the water, fully clothed, salty with tears.
+Back at the lake, I slowly submerge into the water of Lake Tahoe, fully clothed, salty with tears.
 My son follows, my daughter and husband planted in the rocks behind us.
-We give thanks and let our bodies remember their healthier shapes, ideas in these stolen waters.
+We give thanks and let our bodies remember their healthier shapes and possibilities in these stolen waters.